ydn3229/DCFCL/README.md

 # FedCIL

- Implementation of *Better Generative Replay for Continual Federated Learning, ICLR' 23*
+ Implementation of *Decentralized Dynamic Cooperation of Personalized Models for Federated Continual Learning, NeurIPS' 25*